OVER VIEW

 4. Why do Some people More Sweat – Than Others?

-As we know that sweating is necessary, which absorbs heat from our body, and evaporates, thus helping us regulate our body temperature.
+As we know that sweating is necessary, which absorbs heat from our body, and evaporates, thus helping us regulate our body temp.

 There is some reason why some people sweat more than other are: